Skip to Content

 Expert Tips

-• Ensure that all ingredients are at room temperature before starting.
-Using cold ingredients can make it more challenging to achieve a proper emulsion.
+• Start with room-temperature ingredients.
+Ensure all ingredients are at room temperature before starting.
+Cold ingredients can make it more challenging to achieve a proper emulsion.

-• Add the oil gradually in a slow, steady stream while blending.
-The gradual addition helps to achieve a stable emulsion (the two liquids combine and don’t separate).
+• Slowly add the oil.
+Pour the oil in a slow, steady stream while blending.
+This gradual addition is the key to building a stable, fluffy emulsion that won’t separate.

 Tips for Emulsification